 The Cities Appeal provides the opportunity for cities and councils to support Australia signing and ratifying the nuclear weapon ban treaty and call on our leaders in federal parliament to pave the way for nuclear disarmament and join the Treaty without delay.

-More than seven decades on from the atomic destruction of Hiroshima and Nagasaki, we are still living under the shadow of the bomb.
+More than 75 years on from the atomic destruction of Hiroshima and Nagasaki, we are still living under the shadow of the bomb.
 Almost 14,000 nuclear weapons remain in our world, held by nine nations.

 We invite you to endorse the following text of the Cities Appeal: